MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - Resource tagging applies labels to deployed resources.
 Along with Azure Cost Management, tagging provides insights on ongoing costs based on the labels.
 For more information, see [Common cost analysis uses](/azure/cost-management-billing/costs/cost-analysis-common-uses).

 - Azure Policy comes with built-in policies to label resources automatically, or flag resources without tagging.
 To learn more, see [Assign policy definitions for tag compliance](/azure/azure-resource-manager/management/tag-policies).
-Another use case for Azure Policy is to prevent provisioning of certain SKUs, which helps prevent over-provisioning in development or production environments.
+Another use case for Azure Policy is to prevent provisioning of certain tiers, which helps prevent over-provisioning in development or production environments.

 ### Monitoring